 How do I enroll in Avastin Access Solutions?

 You do not need to do anything else, but your doctor does.
-He or she needs to submit a form called the Statement of Medical Necessity, or SMN.
-The SMN tells us your doctor wants to treat you with Avastin.
-Make sure your doctor has sent us the SMN so you get help from us.
+He or she needs to submit the Prescriber Service Form.
+This form tells us your doctor wants to treat you with Avastin.
+Make sure your doctor has sent us the Prescriber Service Form so you get help from us.

 My Health Plan Denied Coverage for Avastin

 My health insurance plan will not cover Avastin.
 What do I do?

 If your health insurance plan will not cover your Genentech medicine, you and your doctor’s office can file an appeal.
 Contact your doctor to ask if you should file an appeal.

 We have resources to help you and your doctor file an appeal.